 It is a story about how a moneylender forgave all his debtors.
 In the same way, sinners will love God more because of the mercy He has shown.
 (Luke 7:42)

 A Samaritan went out of his way to help a Jew who was robbed, beaten, and left for dead.
 But he was first seen by a priest and Levite, who did not do anything to help him.
 This shows how we could be loving neighbors even to those who hate us.
 (Luke 10:36–37)

 The Parable of the Persistent Widow and Crooked Judge

 Jesus encourages us to pray without giving up.
 Just like how the widow went out of her way to seek justice.
 She didn’t have money to pay the judge, but got what she wanted because of her persistence.
 (Luke 18:7)

 Pharisee and the Tax Collector

-God is more pleased to those who humble themselves and ask for His mercy, than those who are too entitled with their right deeds.
+God is more pleased with those who humble themselves and ask for His mercy than those who are too entitled to their right deeds.
 (Luke 18:14b)

 The Parable of the Rich Fool

 Storing up for your worldly future shows that you should be on guard against greed.
 Do not neglect to make yourself rich in the eyes of God.
 Then, you will be fully secured in eternal life with Him.
 (Luke 12:20)